May 13th, 2021

 Since I couldn’t find a link that allowed me to download raw data, I extracted the data from the report’s appendix tables using Tabula.
+(Update: You can find the raw data made available through Mendeley from this link here.)
 From both charts below, you can download the underlying data by clicking on the “Get the data” link below the chart.

 Elsevier uses “active authorship” to quantify the share of women in scientific research, which is just one of many ways.
 I was personally curious (but not very surprised) to find Japan still at the very bottom of the list with only 15% of active female authors, also with the smallest increase in the percentage over the past ten years.